SvenMuth/Chip8Interpreter/README.md

 # Chip8 Interpreter in C++
-A Chip8 Interpreter running in the terminal.
+A Chip8 Interpreter running in terminal.
 Works only on Linux!
-Works best in the standard terminal.
-In an IDE some function may not work.
+In an IDE terminal not all features may work.

 ## Usage
-    ./Chip8Interpreter  [Clock speed in Hz] /path/to/rom
+    ./Chip8Interpreter  [Clock (Hz)] /path/to/rom

+Without specifying the clock it is set to 60Hz.
+Some ROMs need a much higher or lower clock speed.

 ## Building
     $ mkdir build